AmaliaCaldare/DLS-attendance-system/README.md

 The project is divided in two parts: server and client.

 ### Server
-In order to start the server following commands:
+In order to start the server run following commands:

 ``` yarn install``` - to add all the dependencies of the server;